bcgov/PGOWN-snapshot/README.md

 5. If you want to simply use the files already in this folder, open subfolder "data_rc" and unzip the file "PGOWN_Grades_Appr.zip" to extract the csv file directly.
 6. Whether use uploaded your own files in step 4 or not, copy the files in "data_new" subfolder (new in the last run) and paste them in "data_old" (old for this new run).
 7. Go to /coding_flow/rcode/ and update the .Renviron file with updated credentials and policy targets' data.
-8. Run the file PGOWN-Snapshot.Rmd in R Markdown.
+8. Open the PGOWN-Snapshot.Rms file in R Markdown.
+Edit linse 4 and 9 to reflect the latest run of this coding pipeline.
+9. Run the file PGOWN-Snapshot.Rmd using the Knit button.
 If you encounter errors in running this code, please file an [issue](https://github.com/bcgov/PGOWN-snapshot/issues/).

 ### Reference